Appearance

 | Wives' testimony | Lifelong defense | None |

-The comparison is character assassination dressed up as analysis.
+That's not comparison -- it's character assassination dressed up as analysis.

 These sealings had a theology the CES Letter never mentions